Back to blog

 • school form preparation

-3. Lower disruption from events
+3. Less disruption from events

-1. The workload may simply be rearranged
+1. The workload may just be rearranged

 2. Transition confusion is likely

-3. The success depends on implementation, not wording
+3. Success depends on implementation, not wording

 A well-written policy does not automatically create better working conditions.
 Teachers need: